clojurists-together/clojuriststogether.org/content/news/2023/August 2023 Short Term Project Updates.md

 components.

 The accessibility feature isn't quite ready yet, but I'm expecting to release it in September.
 As for my barking at trees, I have tried to solve an outstanding issue in Portfolio's rendering.
 Portfolio invokes components in the main process, then renders the result in an iframed document.
-This breaks down for components that are side-effecty, such as some solutions for CSS-in-CLJS (which stick style tags in `<head>`).
+This breaks down for components that are side-effects, such as some solutions for CSS-in-CLJS (which stick style tags in `<head>`).
 I have tried to a few ways to solve this in a way that supports the current API, but all of them have had worse side-effects than the current situation, so I have put this issue on the back-burner.

 Once again thank you so much for the support.
 Portfolio is a much better tool thanks to it.